What is it?

 Some applications of hypopressive exercise include:

-• Correction of postural mal-alignments and back pain
+• Correction of postural misalignment and back pain

 • Learning proper breathing techniques